MicrosoftDocs/linux/docs/packages.md

 - The HTML/directory browsing interface is enabled only for interactive web browsing and is not a stable or supported API.
 This includes the underlying structure of the HTML, as well as, the timestamp and filesize presented.
 - Package repositories often contain multiple copies of the same data in different formats.
 There's no guarantee that each format will be supported.
 For example,  Debian repositories *may* include `Packages`, `Packages.bz2`, `Packages.gz`, etc. Rpm repositories *may* include `primary.xml.gz` or `primary.sqlite.bz2`, etc. Package managers will generally prefer one of these formats, but accept an array of format options.
 - Clamav signatures located under `/clamav` will no longer be supported, with deprecation scheduled in 2023.

+## Deprecated Support for Legacy Domain Names

+Historically, packages.microsoft.com content was available on a second domain name: apt-mo.trafficmanager.net.
+This is a historical artifact from a time when packages.microsoft.com was not yet an official public offering.
+In May of 2025, we will be deprecating support for this domain name.
+Requests sent to this domain will be redirected to packages.microsoft.com to prevent impact.
+Customers using apt-mo.trafficmanager.net are encouraged to update their repo references to prevent any future issues.
+This change will bring performance improvements, including better cache efficiency and faster cache purging operations.

 ## How to file an issue, request a feature, or report a security vulnerability